-I think this happens to everyone on occasion- at the end of a long day or a long week and Diabetes is not being a friend- and it is being who it truly is- a chronic illness- sometimes I forget about that.
+I think this happens to everyone on occasion- at the end of a long day or a long week and diabetes is not being a friend- and it is being who it truly is- a chronic illness- sometimes I forget about that.
 T1D- it’s a chronic illness.
 It’s something- that not everyone is living with.
+It’s something that needs a lot of attention.

-When I looked in the mirror, I hated Diabetes and even asked why me.
+When I looked in the mirror, I hated diabetes and even asked why me.
 When I stared at my freckled fingers tips, I didn’t want to even check.
 I was leaving my meter at home, supposedly by accident, but was that a subconscious decision?
 The pump vacation didn’t work.
 I was doing even worse on shots.
 I dreaded changing my pump site- I was leaving it in longer than needed.
 I wasn’t rotating anymore either.
-I was concerned about diabetes management, but I was concerned that I was “failing.”
+I was barely concerned about diabetes management, but at the same time- I was concerned that I was “failing.”

-I didn’t want to talk Diabetes.
-I didn’t want to think Diabetes.
+I didn’t want to talk diabetes.
+I didn’t want to think diabetes.
 I wanted out.
-I wanted the cure that had been promised to me when I was 17.
+I wanted the cure that had been promised to me when I was 7.
 Isn’t it a little late?
 Where is my cure?
 Are researchers trying hard enough?
 Does the FDA not want me to be happy?
 Do they and insurance companies and medical companies not really care about us?
+Is it only about the profit?

 But none of this was registering.
 None of this was at the forefront of my thinking.